janhsimon/openxr-vulkan-example/readme.md

 3. Clone the repository and generate build files.
 4. Build!

 The repository includes binaries for all dependencies except the Vulkan SDK on Windows.
 These can be found in the `external` folder.
 You will have to build these dependencies yourself on other platforms.
-Use the adress and version tag or commit hash in `version.txt` to ensure compatibility.
+Use the address and version tag or commit hash in `version.txt` to ensure compatibility.
 Please don't hesitate to open a pull request if you have built dependencies for previously unsupported platforms.

 # Attributions